Antonio Rüdiger: International career

 In November 2022, Rüdiger was called up for the 2022 FIFA World Cup in Qatar.
 However, Germany were knocked out from the group stage, as they finished third behind Japan and Spain.

-Rüdiger was included in the Germany squad for the Euro 2024.
+In May 2024, Rüdiger was included in the Germany squad for UEFA Euro 2024 on home soil.
+Germany reached the quarter-finals before being eliminated by eventual champions Spain.

+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup in North America.
+At the tournament, Germany suffered a shock round of 32 exit to Paraguay.

+He announced his retirement on 1 September 2026.